mattstauffer/markdown-rich-email-generator/resources/emailcontent/welcome.md

 ----break----
 --intro

-Check out the latest newsletter for a taste of the sorts of content that I'll be sending out:
+Check out the latest full-length newsletters for a taste of the sorts of content that I'll be sending out:

 [October 23, 2015 - Priorities and Free Time](https://send.mattstauffer.co/w/uoPEIFh6nR763Y892rYMld3VOg)

 [June 15, 2015 - The Thin Line Between Confidence and Pride](https://send.mattstauffer.co/w/h73dP0BmIq8eIEEATkWf1A)

 [June 5, 2015 - Do the Right Thing](https://send.mattstauffer.co/w/7oqTI4fwYBzWf7CJ0CgFGA)

+Note that I send out emails more frequently with a recap of content I've written elsewhere, but I'll also send out long-form content like those above every few months.

 ***